 Service status tab lists all external services and databases cross-linked by MINERVA platform.
 The left column contains service name hyperlinked to the original website.
 The right column contains the status of the service.
 Clicking on Service status tab invokes a checkup of the services and an update of their status.
 The checkup may also be invoked by the Refresh button at the bottom of the window.
 The figure below illustrates the Service status tab.

 Configuration tab provides a summary of the current version of your MINERVA instance.
 Moreover, it allows privileged users to configure global parameters of the MINERVA instance.
-Clicking Refresh button (see below, 1) displays the table of global parameters, which can be edited set using and Save button (see below, 2).
+Clicking Refresh button (bottom left) displays the table of global parameters, which can be edited set using and Save button (bottom right).

-The MIRIAM panel lists all MIRIAM-supported resources (http://www.ebi.ac.uk/miriam/main/mdb?section=intro) currently handled by MINERVA platform as shown in the figure below.
+The MIRIAM panel lists all MIRIAM-supported resources (http://www.ebi.ac.uk/miriam/main/mdb?section=intro) currently handled by MINERVA platform.
 In particular:

 The source file is uploaded to establish a project on your MINERVA instance.
 It is a SBGN-compliant file in the .xml format.
 Two modes of upload can be discussed - basic and advanced.
 In the basic mode, a single SBGN file (.zip compressed files are also accepted) is uploaded via the Add project button (see Section Add project).
 This way the SBGN-compliant network is uploaded, without additional files.

 Advanced upload mode assumes that a zip-compressed directory will be submitted as an input, with the following structure:

 For an example, see Examples - Advanced file upload.
 Detailed description of each section of the source file follows below.